ssube/onnx-web/docs/getting-started.md

 original size.
 This scaling effect continues exponentially with each additional iteration.
 The interplay of Highres prompts and iterations allows users to progressively enhance image resolution while maintaining detailed and refined visual elements.

+For more details, please see [the user guide](./user-guide.md#highres-iterations-parameter).

 ## Profiles